huggingface/blog/openvino.md

 Last July, we [announced](https://huggingface.co/blog/intel) that Intel and Hugging Face would collaborate on building state-of-the-art yet simple hardware acceleration tools for Transformer models.
 ​
-Today, we are very happy to announce that we added Intel [OpenVINO](https://docs.openvino.ai/latest/index.html) to Optimum Intel.
+Today, we are very happy to announce that we added Intel [OpenVINO](https://docs.openvino.ai/latest/index.html) to [Optimum Intel](https://github.com/huggingface/optimum-intel).
 You can now easily perform inference with OpenVINO Runtime on a variety of Intel processors  ([see](https://docs.openvino.ai/latest/openvino_docs_OV_UG_supported_plugins_Supported_Devices.html) the full list of supported devices) using Transformers models which can be hosted either on the Hugging Face hub or locally.
-You can also easily quantize your models with the OpenVINO Neural Network Compression Framework ([NNCF](https://github.com/openvinotoolkit/nncf)), and shrink their size and prediction latency in minutes. ​
+You can also quantize your model with the OpenVINO Neural Network Compression Framework ([NNCF](https://github.com/openvinotoolkit/nncf)), and reduce its size and prediction latency in near minutes. ​

-This first release is based on OpenVINO 2022.2.0 and enables inference for a large quantity of PyTorch models using our [OVModels](https://huggingface.co/docs/optimum/intel/inference).
+This first release is based on OpenVINO 2022.2 and enables inference for a large quantity of PyTorch models using our [`OVModels`](https://huggingface.co/docs/optimum/intel/inference).

 Post-training static quantization and quantization aware training can be applied on many encoder models (BERT, DistilBERT, etc.).
-More encoder models will be supported after OpenVINO's next release.
-Currently the quantization of Encoder Decoder models is not enabled.
-This restriction should be lifted with our integration of the next OpenVINO release.
+More encoder models will be supported in the upcoming OpenVINO release.
+Currently the quantization of Encoder Decoder models is not enabled, however this restriction should be lifted with our integration of the next OpenVINO release.

 ​Let us show you how to get started in minutes!​